 Another advantage to staying on property at Disney World is being able to ship packages from the parks to your hotel.
-It is a pain to buy a souvenir at a theme park and have to carry it around all day.
+It is a pain to buy a souvenir at the parks and have to carry it around all day.
 For Disney’s onsite guests, the gift shops in the parks will ship your purchases to your hotel for you.
-At the time of your purchase, you simply fill out a short form.
+Just fill out a short form.
 A day or two later, drop by the hotel gift shop at your convenience and pick up your package.
 Talk about convenience!

 12. Character Wake-up Calls

 What kid wouldn’t love a wake-up call from Mickey Mouse?
 If you are staying on property at Disney World, this can be a reality for your kids.
-That’s because at Disney hotels, the wake-up calls are made by the characters.
+At Disney hotels, the wake-up calls are made by the characters.
 It may be Mickey Mouse, Stitch, Olaf, or someone else.
 Disney routinely rotates the characters making the calls.
 This may not seem like much, but it can be a dream come true for a kid.

 The extra cost of staying on property at Disney World isn’t as much as it seems at first blush.
-Once you figure in the money you save on a rental car, parking, and gas to get to and from the parks, plus add in the convenience that these Disney benefits provide, you may find that a Disney hotel is a much better deal than you thought.
+Once you figure in the money you save on a rental car and gas to and from the parks, plus add in the convenience that these Disney benefits provide, you may find that a Disney hotel is a much better deal than you thought.
 Before you dismiss the idea of staying at a Disney resort simply because of a higher price, consider the above benefits.
-You just might find that it is worth the extra money to stay on property.
-For more help planning your Disney World trip, check out my step-by-step guide, best resources, and my quick tips.
+You just might find that it is worth the extra money.
+For help planning your Disney World trip, check out my step-by-step guide, best resources, and my quick tips.
 To book your trip, go to Disney’s website.
 Happy travels!